djones6/Swift-Bench/README.md

              3 |         3196.4 |        3196.90 |    10.1 |        42287
  ```
 This is a simple summarization of the output from each run of each implementation.
 Further details for each measurement can be found by examining the `compare_<iteration no>_<app no>.out` files.

+If `JSONFILE` is specified, the JSON-formatted output will be written to this file in addition to the normal output described above.

 ###Regenerating the output from a previous compare